 \section{Abstract}

-We consider a bulk plus boundary extension of Jackiw–Teitelboim Gravity (JT) coupled with Yang-Mills fields.
-The generalization is performed in the Poisson Sigma Model formulation.
+We consider a bulk plus boundary extension of Jackiw–Teitelboim Gravity (JT) coupled with non-abelian gauge fields.
+The generalization is performed in the Poisson Sigma Model formulation and it is derived as a dimensional reduction of the AdS$_3$ Chern-Simons theory with WZW boundary terms.
 We discuss the role of boundary conditions in relation to the symmetries of the boundary dynamics and we show that the boundary action can be written in terms of coadjoint orbits of an appropriate Virasoro-Kac-Moody group.
-We obtain a Schwarzian action and interaction terms with additional edge modes that matches the effective low energy action of recent SYK-like tensor models.
-Finally, we discuss the duality relations also from a 3D perspective.
+We obtain a Schwarzian action and interaction terms with additional edge modes that match the effective low energy action of recent SYK-like tensor models.